 - Race Lift: Trillian is described in the books as "vaguely Arabic".
 In the series, she's played by blonde American Sandra Dickinson.
 According to Douglas Adams, they were just delighted that they'd found an actress who could do something with the part, which he didn't think he'd written very well.

 - Religion Is Right: God refused to prove he existed "because proof denies faith and without faith I am nothing".
 The existence of the Babelfish, which instantly translates any kind of language for its user and whose evolution was frankly impossible, proved he existed; therefore, by his own argument, he doesn't.
 God promptly vanishes in a Puff of Logic.
 Following which, "Man" proves that black is white, and is run over at the next zebra crossing."Most theologians consider this argument a load of dingoes' kidneys, but that didn't stop Oolon Colluphid from making a small fortune when he used it at the centerpiece of his best selling book Well, That About Wraps It Up For God. "

-- Resistance Is Futile: This is the Catch-Phrase of the young Vogon guard.
+- Resistance Is Futile: This is the Catchphrase of the young Vogon guard.
 He really loves to shout it and considers it a major job perk.
 (OK, he goes with "useless" rather than "futile", but you get the idea.)

 - Rummage Sale Reject: Ford Prefect wears a carefully clashing outfit involving a striped cricket blazer and an Argyle sweater.